-This course covers information on hand tools, machines, and equipment common to the vehicle maintenance field, general service procedures, lubricants, reference manuals, pre-delivery inspection of new and used vehicles and preventive maintenance procedures.
+industries are required to perform.
+VMR 251 HVAC Vehicle Systems required to perform.
+VMR 162 Welding and Flame Cutting for Vehicles Lab vehicle maintenance field, general service procedures, lubricants, reference manuals, pre-delivery inspection of new and used vehicles and preventive maintenance procedures.
 This course is designed to prepare students to work properly with all of the for mentioned topics along with building safe and thorough work habits.
+1